-In my dissertation, "Gender Norms and Trans Experience," I seek to explain how gender norms exert force over our normative deliberations and therefore make us compliant with and complicit in gendered systems of power.
-It is sometimes assumed that gender norms apply to people on the basis of their assigned gender categories; for example, feminine norms are taken to apply to people because they are assigned the category “girl” or “woman”.
-However, trans and GNC people often experience gender norms which do not match our assigned categories as nevertheless applying to us and exerting force over our normative deliberations.
+I raise two objections to this view.
+First, trans and GNC people often experience gender norms which do not match our assigned categories as nevertheless applying to us and exerting force over our normative deliberations.
 For example, a person assigned the category “woman” may nevertheless be responsive to norms of masculinity; they may feel that they ought to, e.g., wear masculine-coded clothing.

-To explain this, I develop traits ascriptivism (TA) as an account of gender norms.
-Ascriptivism here refers to the view that gender norms are socially assigned, rather than voluntarily adopted by individuals.
+I argue that we should reject a category-based view in favor of a traits-based view.
 Traits are understood to be descriptive features of individuals or groups.
 Traits ascriptivism is therefore the view that gender norms are socially assigned to particular features of individuals or groups, rather than to individuals on the basis of their gender categories.
 Gender norms in dominant contexts are treated as if they cluster around some “natural” properties of individuals.
 They therefore operate on the basis of expected coherence.
 If some trait is coded masculine, for example, it is thereby expected to occur together with all and only other traits that are coded masculine.
 But traits do not naturally cluster in this way.
 If a person who is assigned the category “woman” is disposed to express a trait which is coded masculine, they may feel that masculine gender norms exert force over them.
 Moreover, dominant normative traits clusters prioritize features associated with privilege, such as whiteness.
 Individuals and groups who are perceived to have traits that are coded as masculine or feminine, but do not have the traits associated with privilege, can therefore be punished for having incoherent traits despite their exclusion from the relevant gender category.

 Distorted Identities: Hermeneutical Injustice and Normative Social Roles (Draft)